umijs/umi/docs/guide/faq.md

 ### document is not defined, navigator is not defined, \* is not not defined

-Why: umiJS SSR executes code first server-side, then client-side.
+Why: Umi SSR executes code first server-side, then client-side.
 The `document`, `navigator` object is only present client-side.
 Solution:

 1. you absolutely need to have access to it in some React component, you should put that code in `componentDidMount` or `useEffect`.
 This lifecycle method will only be executed on the client.
 1. add the judgment with something like `typeof navigator !== 'undefined'` or `typeof document !== 'undefined'`

+### SSR has no style, style loading is wrong

+Why: The [publicPath](https://umijs.org/config/#publicpath) of the Umijs configuration does not match the route of the server.
+When the resource path such as `/umi.js` is accessed, it is not mapped correctly to the specified file. solution:

+1. Try to access the link `http://yourHost/umi.js` or `http://yourHost/dist/umi.js` to see which link returns the correct js/css file contents.
+1. Correspond to modify the `publicPath` path.

 ## UMI UI